dayseanm04/network/CCNA/README.md

 # 📚 CCNA Studies & Projects

 Welcome to my **CCNA** repository!
-This repo is where I document my CCNA studies, labs, projects, and networking experiments.
-It's a personal hub for learning, practicing, and tracking my progress in networking. 🌐💻
+This repo is where I document my CCNA studies and labs.
+It's a personal hub for learning, practicing, and tracking my progress in my CCNA studies. 🌐💻

 ---

 ## 🚀 About This Repo
 This repository contains:
-- Lab exercises and packet tracer configurations 🖥️
+- Lab exercises with Cisco packet tracer  🖥️
-- Networking projects ⚡

 ---